Some Russian drugmakers focus on export-oriented Sputnik Light shot

 The company will ask RDIF, which is responsible for marketing the Russian vaccine abroad, for permission to work mostly for export markets because “domestic (manufacturing) processes have already been worked out”, Punia said.

-Russia’s BioIntegrator is also only producing Sputnik Light for now, its co-owner Andrei Ivaschenko said.
+Russia’s BioIntegrator is also only producing Sputnik Light for now, its co-owner Andrei Ivashchenko said.

 According to agreements with RDIF, production was organised to mostly supply foreign markets, he said, adding that work to arrange production of the second Sputnik V dose was underway.